How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 Alternative: @ Smart Chip :

 If you know the file name in Google Drive, type @ in a cell, start typing the file name, and select it from the dropdown.
-This inserts a smart chip that shows the file icon and a hover card with details like the owner and last modified date.

 A Google Drive file smart chip inserted in Google Sheets, with a hover card displaying file details.